top of page

 Managing Resources

 The Operating System must manage the resources of the device so that the human won't have to.
-Resources mostly refer to the hardware like the CPU, memory, secondary storage, input/output devices and so on...
-People that buy a device run applications that need to make use of these resources.
+Resources mostly refer to the hardware like the CPU, memory, secondary storage, and our input/output devices.
+People that buy a device, run applications that need to make use of these resources.
 We already mentioned that users expect to be able to run multiple applications at the same time and this is a huge challenge for the OS because for sure there will be more software than hardware!

 There are resources that cannot be shared meaning that the OS can only grant resource access to one application at any point in time.
 A few examples of non-shareable resources listed hereunder.